let's talk shelf life and preservatives.

-most of our products are self-preserving, meaning they are preserved using natural ingredients and clever formulation. for example, our glow up toner is so naturally acidic that it’s self-preserving, even if our formula contains water, bacteria can’t survive or grow in it. same goes for our rosewater, made by steam-distillation, the steaming process completely sanitises the water, killing all bacteria.
+most of our products are self-preserving, meaning they are preserved using natural ingredients and clever formulation. for example, our glow up toner is so naturally acidic that it’s self-preserving. even when some formulas contain water, bacteria can’t survive or grow in it. our rosewater is made by steam-distillation, which means the steaming process completely sanitises the water, killing all bacteria.

 in the case of more complex formulas, it kinda is a must to use functional ingredients to keep them safe and consistent: think preventing bacteria to grow, improving consistency and texture. but no panic, they’re not as scary as they sound!